 - “Silicon and bone health”.
 US National Library of Medicine.

-- “Diatomaceous earth lowers blood…”.
+- “Use of silicon for skin and hair…”.
 US National Library of Medicine.

 - “Biological and therapeutic…”.
 US National Library of Medicine.